Close Menu

 Risk of Falling into a Debt Trap

 Another concern is that consolidation could inadvertently lead to deeper debt problems.
 A study published on arXiv found that increased participation in credit markets through digital finance can lead to higher household consumption but also raises the risk of falling into a debt trap.
-Borrowers who consolidate without changing their spending habits may accumulate new debts, negating the benefits of consolidation.
+Borrowers who consolidate without changing their spending habits may end up accumulating new debts, negating the benefits of consolidation.

 Longer Repayment Terms and Fees